guettli/frow--fragments-over-the-wire/README.md

 VanillaJS is a joke.
 It does not really exist.
 It just means: Don't use a framework, use HTML+CSS+JavaScript.

 See [Do it yourself](#do-it-yourself)

+# Hotwire

+[Hotwire](https://hotwire.dev/) builds upon [turbo](https://turbo.hotwire.dev/).
+The primary focus seems to be to deliver page changes over WebSocket.
+Since I don't plan to create a chat-application, this is not my primary focus.

 # Conclusion